Table of Contents

 HIGHLIGHTING THE DUPLICATES in a specified column can be very useful while analyzing any data.

-STEPS TO HIGHLIGHT THE DUPLICATES IN GOOGLE SHEETS
+STEPS TO FIND AND HIGHLIGHT THE DUPLICATES IN GOOGLE SHEETS

-Let us take an example of a column containing few duplicate entries.
+Let us take an example of a column containing a few duplicate entries.

 Suppose the following data is present in the column.